osrf/gazebo_tutorials/build_world/tutorial.md

 1. Select the `Insert` tab in the upper left hand corner to access the model database.

-    > The list of models are divided into sections according to there current location.
+    > The list of models are divided into sections according to their current location.
 Each section is labeled with a path or URI.
 Selecting an object located on a remote server will cause the model to be downloaded and stored in `~/.gazebo/models`.

 2. Try adding various models to the world.
 Be patient when downloading models, as some may be large.